About the program

 The world is facing many serious issues today, like the rise of authoritarian governments, setbacks in human rights, more conflicts and natural disasters, and cuts to funding for civil society work.
 These problems affect people with disabilities more than others.
 In a world where ableism is widespread, people with disabilities continue to fight for their rights.
 To support their efforts for dignity, independence, and self-representation, more resources are needed.

-Within this work, we support four organizations: The Disability Rights Advocacy Fund, the Center for Inclusive Policy, ADD International and Initiative Selbstbestimmt Leben e.V.
+Within this work, we support four organizations: The Disability Rights Advocacy Fund, the Center for Inclusive Policy, ADD International and Interessenvertretung Selbstbestimmt Leben e.V.

 Insights